DrBlokmeister/HASS_NUC/README.md

 ## <a name="Ambilight">Ambilight</a>
 I use [Hyperion](https://github.com/hyperion-project/hyperion.ng) to provide Ambilight for my TV.
+Hyperion forwards the data to the three LED strips connected to a Lego Millennium Falcon and a Lego Super Star Destroyer.
+The configs can be found under [esphome](./esphome).

 ## <a name="database">Taming the database</a>
 I use the [MariaDB](https://github.com/home-assistant/addons/tree/master/mariadb) plugin for Home Assistant.
 I save the last 7 days of data and I found out that I'm using over 8 GB to store all the data.
 That was too much for me, especially since the backup directory started growing to humungous sizes.
 I found [this](https://community.home-assistant.io/t/taming-the-recorder/271932) topic on the Home Assistant forums (thanks to the [author](https://community.home-assistant.io/u/heinrich)) in an attempt to tame the database.